 The collection is mostly made up of polaroids from Levinthal’s “Blackface” collection, and the museum seems to be valuing them at $15,000 each.

 But how much is a collection of 135 “Blackface” polaroids really worth?
 The first place to look is, naturally, the auction record for those works.
 Six of them have come up for auction, according to Artnet, between 2009 and 2016.
-The results:
+The results, in chronological order:

 Sold for $2,160